jakebruemmer/adamantite-info/docs/index.md

   This is currently a 1 time fee - i.e., a perpetual license, as I get this project more off the ground.
 </p>
 <p>
   Contact me on <a href='https://twitter.com/jakebruemmer'>Twitter</a> for info/questions.
+Refunds will be provided if you're not satisfied.
 </p>